skrey/yellow-extensions/source/contact/README.md

 ## How to use a contact page

 The contact page is available on your website as `http://website/contact/`.
 The webmaster receives all contact messages.
 The webmaster's email is defined in file `system/settings/system.ini`.
 You can set a different `Author` and `Email` in the [settings](https://github.com/datenstrom/yellow-extensions/tree/master/source/core#settings) at the top of a page.
-The email for the contact page must match the domain name of the website.
+The email must match the domain name of the website.
 If your website is hosted at `http://example.com`, then for example set the email `webmaster@example.com`.

 To show a contact form on other pages use a `[contact]` shortcut.
 You can also add a link to the contact page somewhere on your website.

 ## How to restrict a contact page

 If you don't want that messages are sent to anyone, then restrict emails.
 Open file `system/settings/system.ini` and change `ContactEmailRestriction: 1`.
-Users are not allowed to configure an email, all contact messages go directly to the webmaster.
+All contact messages go directly to the webmaster.

 If you don't want that messages with links are sent, then restrict links.
 Open file `system/settings/system.ini` and change `ContactLinkRestriction: 1`.
-Emails must not contain clickable links, this blocks many unwanted messages.
+Contact messages must not contain clickable links, this blocks many unwanted messages.
 You can also configure keywords in the spam filter, fortunately, many spammers send the same message multiple times.

 ## Examples